datastaxdevs/workshop-streaming-game/README.md

 ### 1. Create your Astra Streaming instance

+**`No Astra database` today**: we won't be instantiating a database unlike most of our workshops; we will be exclusively using "Streaming" instead.

 _**`Astra Streaming`** is the simplest way to get a streaming infrastructure based on Apache Pulsar with zero operations at all - just push the button and get your streaming.
 No credit card required - with the free tier comes a generous monthly-renewed credit for you to use._